-Part 1: Can You Plan a Round the World Trip on a Budget?
+Can You Plan a Round the World Trip on a Budget?
+(Part 1 of 2)

 How does one plan a year-long round the world trip?
-How does one even begin?
+How do you even begin?

 One thing’s for sure, going into this without some sort of budget buys you a one-way ticket down Poverty Lane en route to Regrets-ville.